Skip to content Skip to sidebar Skip to footer

 Thicker laminate, typically ranging from 8mm to 12mm, provides better sound insulation, reducing noise when walking on the surface.

 It also offers increased stability, making the flooring less likely to shift or buckle over time, especially on uneven subfloors.
-Additionally, thicker laminate creates a more realistic feel underfoot, closely mimicking the solidity of hardwood.
+Additionally, this thickness creates a more realistic feel underfoot, closely mimicking the solidity of hardwood.

 Laminate Core Material